Ango Sakaguchi: Biography

 He wrote various works of literature after graduating, receiving praise from writers such as Makino Shin'ichi.
 His literary career started around the same time as Japan's expansion into Manchuria.
 At 27, he met and became friends with Yada Tsuneko.
 His mother died when he was 37, in the middle of World War II.
 He struggled for recognition as a writer for years before finally finding it with "A Personal View of Japanese Culture" in 1942, and again with "On Decadence" in 1946.

 In 1947, Ango Sakaguchi wrote an ironical murder mystery, Furenzoku satsujin jiken ("The Non-serial Murder Incident", translated and published in French as Meurtres sans série), for which he received the Mystery Writers of Japan Award in 1948.
-Ango had a child at 48 with his wife, Michiyo Kaji.
-He died from a brain aneurysm at age 48 in 1955, in Kiryū, Gunma.
+Ango had a child at 42 with his wife, Michiyo Kaji.
+Ango later died from a brain aneurysm at age 48 in 1955, in Kiryū, Gunma.